 Wiley P. Allred, the seventh child of James and Elizabeth Allred was born in 1818.
 Joseph Smith set him apart as a medical doctor.
 Wiley Allred practiced medicine in Spring City using a number of different herbs for treatments.
 Interviews with local residents reveal that dances were often held in this house.
 Wiley moved to Fountain Green and then to Emery County.
 The 1870 deed went to Frederick Wall.
 In 1875, Wall sold it to Andrew J. Allred for \$160.
 Andrew Allred then sold both lots 2 and 3 to Wiley Allred in 1878 for \$500.
 Ole Olsen bought it and lot 2 in 1886 for \$1000.
 He immediately sold it to Harrison Fungate for \$1400.
 Fugate sold it in 1888 to George L. Hyde.
-It was purchased in 1894 by James R. Watson.
+It was traded in 1894 to James R. Watson for a home in Springville, Utah.
+James and his family lived there for many years.
 Wiley Allred most certainly built the original part of this house in the years immediately after 1878.
 This house is a three-opening, symmetrical façade "hall and parlor" dwelling.
 It is one and a half stories high with a stone foundation and a frame bay window added on the north side.
 This bay window was probably added at the same time as the brick rear "L" was added.

-David Harden Allred House

-13.
+Later restoration was done by Greg and Dina Strong.

-490 South 200 East Construction Date: 1862
+David Harden Allred House 490 South 200 Fast 490 South 200 East Construction Date: 1862

-The 1862 construction date makes it one of the few houses in town dating from the 1860's.
+THIS HOME BURNED DOWN IN 2015 The 1862 construction date makes it one of the few houses in town dating from the 1860's.
 The double-pen plan with the asymmetrical façade is intriguing and illustrates one of a number of vernacular forms utilized by Sanpete County settlers.
-The Allreds were originally from North Carolina.
+The Allred's were originally from North Carolina.
 David Harden Allred, son of William and Sarah Warren Allred, was born in 1825 in Farmington, Bedford County, Tennessee.
 The family came to Utah in 1851 and located the next spring in 1852 on this town lot.
 David Harden Allred was a Black Hawk war veteran, active in the Mormon Ward and a member of the Spring City Council.

-The home stayed in the David Allred family from the 1860's until the death of Curtis Allred in the 1980's.
+The home stayed in the David Allred family from the 1860's until the death of Curtis Allred in the1980's.
 The home has been remodeled on the inside.
 The addition was built in 1999.
 The Brewer family owns the house.

-Allred-Bunnell House
+14.

-487 South 200 East Construction Date: 1880
+Allred-Bunnell House 487 South 200 East Construction Date: 1880